ninjaaron/pyfil/README.rst

 jealous that they did it first. :D

 Pretty sure there are other projects like this, too.
-It's sort of an obvious thing to try to do.
+It's sort of an obvious thing to try to do: Python one-liners in the spirit of Perl and AWK.

 ``pyfil`` gives you the ``rep`` command.
 This is because when I initially posted it in #python IRC channel, user [Tritium] (that ray of